pirategen/pirategen/README.md

 - Choose compression when saving as PNG
 - Choose quality when saving as JPEG

+## Tips:

+- Make sure all of the layers that you want in the final images are contained within groups, the plugin will only detect layers within groups!
+- All blending modes, masks, filters, effects, etc.. that have been applied to layers or groups will be retained, the final images appear exactly as they do in PS.

 ## v0.0.2 Improvements:

 - Optimized generation time